Fairclough steps aside as Barnet's interim manager - The Non-League Football Paper

 Paul Fairclough’s temporary spell back in charge of struggling Barnet has come to an end.

-The 71-year-old England C boss agreed to step in and begin a fourth spell in charge of The Hive club following the departure of Tim Flowers earlier this week.
+The 71-year-old England C boss agreed to step in for “two or three games” and begin a fourth spell in charge of The Hive club following the departure of Tim Flowers.

 Fairclough took charge of his first game at Bromley on March 13 and subsequently ended the club’s five-match losing run with a creditable 2-2 draw at Hayes Lane.